da-the-dev/ExEx/README.md

 - `xx.mergeProfile` - Merge profiles.

 ## Known Issues
-- Some extensions might require reloading the window after the profiles have been applied to activate (like Pylance for example).
+- Some extensions in some very specific cases might require reloading the window after the profiles have been applied to activate (like Pylance for example).
 If some extensions are shown as enabled, but don't work, try reloading the window.
 It requires more testing.
 If you can, I'd appreciate if you'd report more issues.

 ## Future features
-Theese are some of my ideas for the future:
+These are some of my ideas for the future:
 - Syncing with settings
-- Global profile and 'All' profile
+- Global profile that is always enabled and 'All' profile that contains all extensions
-- Import/export a profile
+- Import/export a profile to a file

 If you want, feel free to open a pull request if you want to contribute.